dizzydwarfus/finance-dashboard/README.md

 ## 🛠️ Tools and Libraries

 - **Data Processing:** Pandas
+- **Data Scraping:** BeautifulSoup
 - **Web Framework:** Streamlit
 - **Database:** pymongo
 - **Visualization:** plotly

 The main core part of the financial data obtained will be from financial APIs at the beginning to get started but will be transitioned to a self-scraped data from [Data SEC](www.sec.gov) eventually.
 Several open-source tools/libraries may be used when needed to aid in processing and scraping these data.
-These tools include but not limited to:

-1. Pandas
-2. Streamlit
-3. pymongo
-4. plotly

 Streamlit will be used as the main open-source app framework for its ease of implementation.
 I will try to write the codebase in such a way where migration to other web-frameworks would be possible with minimal effort in the future since Streamlit has its limitation.